 Q & A with Wellness & Wags

-What exactly is a NCCMT Canine Massage Therapist?
+What exactly is an NCCMT Canine Massage Therapist?

-A NCCMT is a nationally certified canine massage therapist.
-Canine massage is a therapeutic modality that is still gaining traction, and unfortunately there is currently no standardized licensing or certification process.
+An NCCMT is a nationally certified canine massage therapist.
+Canine massage is a therapeutic modality that is still gaining traction, and unfortunately, there is currently no standardized licensing or certification process.
 You can become a CCMT, or certified canine massage therapist, by completing various training programs throughout the country or online.

-If you are seeking a reputable massage therapist for your pet, asking if the therapist is nationally certified or in the process of seeking national certification is a great way to ensure they have had rigorous training and are equipped to provide the best level care.
+If you are seeking a reputable canine massage therapist for your pet, ask if the therapist is nationally certified or in the process of seeking national certification is a great way to ensure they have had rigorous training and are equipped to provide the best level care.

 Jade from Alive Rescue

 Canine massage is a therapeutic modality that involves the manipulation of all forms of soft tissue in the dog’s body to promote physical and emotional healing.
 Massage can impact every system of the body, so the benefits are extensive.
 Physically, massage reduces tension in muscles and connective tissues, helping to improve flexibility and range of motion.
 It increases circulation and helps flush toxins to aid in boosting immune function.
 Canine massage can also reduce pain and swelling, and speed recovery from injury or surgery.
 Emotionally, massage is very effective in reducing stress and anxiety and helps put the body into a state of relaxation.

 How much do you have to educate your clients that you are not providing spa treatments for pampered pets?